voyzu-docs/dev/docs/_pages/front-end-development.md

 ---
 ### Overview

 Voyzu uses a template system, pages are written in HTML, CSS and Javascript.
 At run time (i.e. when the browser navigates to the voyzu web application and requests a page) this template is read and served as a live web page.
-What makes the voyzu front-end development system powerfull is that these template files are also designed to render on your local development machine - served by any web server capable of serving static content on your local machine (see section below on this).
+What makes the voyzu front-end development system powerful is that these template files are also designed to render on your local development machine - served by any web server capable of serving static content on your local machine (see section below on this).

 ### Plain JS only

 Voyzu web page templates, and web components are written using plain HTML, CSS and Javascript.
 A framework (e.g. React, Angular etc) is not used.
 There is no 'compile' step, so TypeScript is not used.
 Simply write functionality using plain, vanilla Javascript :-)  Microsoft Internet Explorer is not supported, so modern Javascript (ES6) can be used.
-The `/contacts/index.html` template page is fully complete and is a very useful resource to look at to see the various patterns in use.
+The `/contacts/index.html` template page (referred to in this document as 'the contacts template') is fully complete and is a very useful resource to look at to see the various patterns in use.

 ### Running the site on your development machine

 To run the web application on your local machine first make sure python is installed on your machine.
 Python is required to power the very simple local http server - nothing else.
 Double click `server.cmd` - this will launch a simple http server, using the files in this folder as web pages.
-Navigate to `http://localhost:8000/contacts/` - you should see the voyzu web application, with contacts displayed in a grid.
+Navigate to `http://localhost:8000/contacts/` - you should see the voyzu web application, with voyzu contacts displayed in a grid.
 Note - this functionality has only been tested on Windows 10.

 The local web host structure follows the folder structure.
 So a local URL like `http://localhost:8000/my-page/` can be expected to work if there is a folder named `my-page` sitting in the root directory, containing a page named `index.html`.
 The data displayed on the site comes from data contained in a `mock.json` file and also from the Voyzu development server (see later sections on this).